Review of Kate Loveman, Samuel Pepys & His Books: Reading, Newsgathering & Sociability, 1660-1703 (Oxford: Oxford University Press, 2015).

 We are judged, among other things, by what we read.

 Nine evenly-weighted thematic chapters range from education to reading histories to the cultural politics of the library or closet.
-Each has its own short conclusion, which is an excellent addition.
-It’s pleasantly ironic that a monograph demonstrating why early modern books were designed to be consumed in parts should itself contain fixtures that enable the same.
+Each has its own short conclusion, which is a thoughtful and pleasing addition.
+It’s pleasantly ironic that a monograph demonstrating why early modern books were designed to be consumed in parts should contain fixtures that enable the same for itself.

 Loveman also reminds us of the importance of reading as an oral medium.
 Much was memorised for recitation, whether during news exchanges, for conversations between gentleman, or for entertainment during leisure days.
 Pepys’s manoeuvres eventually made him an influential ‘gatekeeper’ of news.
 He amassed a number of informants about court scandal (at one point defusing rumours about a royal death) and became a key source for Roger L’Estrange, the author of government newsbooks.